Administration

 • allows you to provide a faster response to questions and points of clarification during the tender process.

-It is best practice to use PCS-Tender, if the procurement officer has access to it as PCS-Tender manages the administrative aspects of the tendering process.
+It is best practice to use PCS-Tender, if the Buyer has access to it, as PCS-Tender manages the administrative aspects of the tendering process.

 If PCS-Tender is being used, the relevant project code should be entered into the Contract Notice on Public Contracts Scotland (PCS).
-Alternatively, if the procurement officer does not have access to PCS-Tender, then Public Contracts Scotland â€“ Advertising should be used throughout the process.
+Alternatively, if the Buyer does not have access to PCS-Tender, then Public Contracts Scotland â€“ Advertising should be used throughout the process.

 Publication of Documents